hotmodelsactress.com

 He won the NAACP Image Awards for Outstanding Actor in a Television Movie, Mini-Series or Dramatic Special for his roles in films:

-Murder in film Mississippi (1990) drama historical as James Chaney
+Murder in film Mississippi (1990) - James Chaney

 He was nominated for the NAACP Image Award for Outstanding Supporting Actor in a Motion Picture for his role as Keith Weston in crime action heist film Set It Off (1996).